-The high-flying world of the pilots of Instagram
+The high-flying world of the pilots of Instagram | CNN

 “I think it’s because most pilots are still male.
 Only a slight percentage of women want to do this job, or think that they can do this job.”

 A 2019 survey conducted by the Red C on behalf of Aer Lingus polled 500 adults aged 18 to 30 and found that twice as many of the males had considered a career as a pilot.

-"I've found that people are still often genuinely surprised when they see a female pilot," says pilot and Instagrammer Maria Fagerstrom, also know as Maria the Pilot.
+“I’ve found that people are still often genuinely surprised when they see a female pilot,” says pilot and Instagrammer Maria Fagerstrom, also know as Maria the Pilot.

 “But that’s only because we are a minority in the industry.
 Of all the pilots out there, 95% of them are male, and I’d would love to see that female ratio increase.